Database Image is Malformed

 This issue can be resolved by creating a new repository database.

-- Run MSP360 (CloudBerry) Backup, make sure no backup or restore plans are currently running.
+- Make sure no backup or restore plans are currently running.

 - In the left bottom corner, right-click Backup Service, then select Stop Service.

 If you have sufficient privileges, stop the RM Service

 - Exit Backup for Windows (Backup Agent for Windows).